petershaw23/wifi-notify/README.md

 optional: define the bot command "wifi" by navigating to "edit bot" -> edit commands.

-optinal: define the bot command "uptime"... shows the uptime of your host devide / raspberry pi.
+optional: define the bot command "uptime"... shows the uptime of your host devide / raspberry pi.

 (sending "wifi" or "uptime" manually to the bot will work aswell)